rileygramlich/scribist/README.md

 # Scribist
-### A writing app with editing features, note taking, Berserk Mode writing, todos, timer, and testing your typing speed.
+### A writing app with editing features, Berserk Mode writing, and testing your typing speed.
 #### By [rileygramlich](https://github.com/rileygramlich)
 ---
 [Click to use Scribist!](https://scribist.herokuapp.com/)

 ## Description and Background Info:
-This utility app is built with the intention of helping people write.
+This utility app is built with the intention of helping people write more, especially with Berserk mode which allows you to pressure yourself with a word target and a timer set to reach that target.

 ### Create and Edit Docs:
 Create new documents for writing stories, or essays, or anything.
 This doc editor autosaves your work every 2 seconds.
 Also, if you want to collaborate with a friend on the document, just shoot them the link and you can see each other's changes appear live.